What Are The Best Trolling Rods For Salmon In 2023?

 This article may contain affiliate links.
 If you make a purchase after clicking on a link we may earn a small commission at no extra cost to you.

-The table above compares the most important specs of the top 6 models.
+The table above compares the most important specs of the top 7 trolling rods for salmon that we tested.

-2. They need to have plenty of power, or rod backbone
+- They need to have plenty of power (or rod backbone)

-All of the poles above are designed to be used with conventional reels (aka round baitcasting reels).
+Keep in mind that all of the trolling rods above are designed to be used with conventional reels (aka round baitcasting reels).

-This is an important point to note, since spinning reels are not ideal for salmon trolling, and so we don’t advise that you try to use a spinning rod and reel setup for this kind of fishing.
+This is an important point to note, since our testing revealed that spinning reels are not ideal for salmon trolling, and so we don’t advise that you use a spinning rod and reel setup for this kind of fishing.

-Let’s dave into the details and take a closer look at each of the top models.
+Let’s dive into the details and take a closer look at each of the best salmon trolling rods in turn.

 1. Okuma Guide Select Classic

-For most anglers who are into trolling, the Okuma Guide Select Classic is the best rod for salmon fishing overall, since it can handle almost any kind of salmon trolling scenario, from using a deep water downrigger, to using a 3 pound leadball to weigh down your lure.
+For most anglers, the Okuma Guide Select Classic is the best trolling rod for salmon fishing overall, since it can handle almost any kind of salmon fishing scenario, from using a deep water downrigger, to using a 3 pound leadball to weigh down your lure.

-Made of fiberglass/carbon composite material, it combines strength with a precisely designed moderate taper to handle big salmon.
+Made of fiberglass/carbon composite material, our tests showed that it combines strength with a precisely designed moderate taper to handle big salmon.

-The combination of this design with the strong material make this one of the most durable Okuma poles, which is ideal for heavy trolling for big salmon.
+The combination of this design with the strong material make this one of the most durable Okuma trolling rods, which is ideal for big salmon.

-The rod material is ideal for working with a downrigger, and can easily handle being bent all the way down to the water for extended periods of time, which is necessary for this kind of fishing.
+During our testing we also found that the blank material of this trolling rod for salmon is ideal for working with a downrigger, and can easily handle being bent all the way down to the water for extended periods of time, which is necessary for this kind of fishing.

 Features:

-This classic pole is one of the most popular salmon trolling rods on the market.
+This classic rod is the best salmon trolling rod if you’re on a tight budget.
 At less than 50 dollars it provides incredible value for money.

 At that price you don’t need to worry about breaking it, since it’s so cheap to replace it.